phorward/unicc/README.md

 = 23
 ```

-More real-world examples for programming languages implemented using UniCC are [xpl](https://github.com/phorward/xpl) and [rapidbatch](https://github.com/phorward/rapidbatch).
+More real-world examples for parsers implemented with UniCC are [xpl](https://github.com/phorward/xpl) and [rapidbatch](https://github.com/phorward/rapidbatch).

 ## Features